Why Sourcing is So Important to Talent Acquisition

 It Improves Workforce Diversity

+For those of you with diversity initiatives, this is a critical reason for why sourcing is so important.
 With sourcing, because you’re not rushing to fill newly-opened roles, you won’t be pressed to turn to the first-best prospect—the “quick hire” often made through referrals and former colleagues—and replicate the homogeneity in your organization.
 Indeed, relying on referrals can complicate diversity initiatives.
 Because employees are more likely to refer talent that is demographically similar to themselves, referrals tend to benefit White men more than men of color or women of any race.
 White women are 12% less likely, men of color are 26% less likely, and women of color are 35% less likely to receive a referral than White men are.
 That means a lot of majority talent is organically coming your way.

 When you’re filling your pipeline ahead of time, however, there’s time to uncover, engage, and convince underrepresented talent to consider your organization.